Early years in schools

 Inclusion support for early years in schools

-Enhance the quality of teaching and learning of children with SEND in your early years setting with the support of our bespoke consultancy, training and advice service.
+Enhance the quality of teaching and learning of children with SEND (Special Educational Needs and Disability) in your early years setting with the support of our bespoke consultancy, training and advice service.

 We can create bespoke support according to your school’s individual requirements.
 Activities may include: